MihaelM1K1/JavaScript-Learning/ToDoList/README.txt

 This is a simple to-do list.

-Project is unfinished.

-Link to see the completed project will be here when I finish it.
+You can see the completed project here: https://mihaelm1k1.github.io/JavaScript-Early-Projects/ToDoList/index.html